 Membership is £40 (including VAT).
 Once you’re accepted onto the registry you must maintain your membership by earning 24 Continuing Professional Development (CPD) points every two years.
 These points are earned by taking new qualifications, attending seminars and workshops and reading the REPs approved journals.
 Up to 8 CPD points can be rolled forwards into the next two year period if more than 24 CPD points are achieved.

 This then assures you’re up to date with the most recent advancements in the profession and keeps you learning new skills.
-As a member of the registry, your qualifications will be recognised around the world, which gives you the chance to work as a personal trainer wherever you like.
+Your qualifications will be recognised around the world.
+And, that gives you the chance to work as a personal trainer wherever you like.

 Step four: start working